alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/integration.md

 >![tcitest.png](/tcitest.png)

 **9.** To copy an app's endpoint URL to the clipboard, click the Copy URL button next to the endpoint.

+> Example of Public Endpoint type: **/CloudApplicationID**/your_endpoint
+>>***/jzq1w3ekvl4qpoiuqbyfxwctdqw7rt7q**/api/pi/psi/...*
+>
+> Where the **CloudApplicationID** Is a unique alphanumeric string for each application of each organization or child organization automatically and randomly generated during the deployment of the app itself.
+>
+> Example of TIBCO Mesh Endpoint type: **/extercom/gsbc/CloudOrganizazionID**/public_endpoint
+>>**/extercom/gsbc/02RG4GY1G4KCAPP95W3VFUYC88/tci**/jzq1w3ekvl4qpoiuqbyfxwctdqw7rt7q/api/pi/psi/etl/wrappertalend/v1/tasks/executions
+>
+>Where the **CloudOrganizationID** is a unique alphanumeric string for each organization or child organization.
+{.is-warning}

 ### Viewing Performance Monitoring Statistics